writethedocs/www/README.md

 To contribute to the Write the Docs website, it's helpful to familiarize yourself with the [Sphinx site generator](https://www.sphinx-doc.org/), as well as [reStructuredText markup syntax](https://www.sphinx-doc.org/en/stable/rest.html).

+### Code Architecture

+All of the generated website lives inside the `docs` directory.
+We are trying to move towards a more data driven approach, which allows for easier maintanance and reuse of content between events.

+#### Conference pages

+We have a few important directories and files:

+* `_data/config-portland-2019.yaml` - This file contains the data for rendering a specific conference.
+* `_templates/2019/` - Contains the HTML templates for the website for a conference for that year.
+* `conf/portland/2019/` - Contains the RST files that we use for rendering the conference.
+* `include/conf/` Contains the text snippets which are the same between all conferences, mostly describing what our events are (eg. lightning talks and unconference).
+They are included via the RST files for each event.
+* `_ext/core.py` Contains the Sphinx extensions that manage injecting custom variables into our RST and Jinja templates.
+Specifically the `rstjinja` and `load_page_yaml_data` functions do a lot of the work.

+All files that live under the `conf` directory are rendered in a special way.
+We automatically inject the data inside the `_data/config-<location>-<year>.yaml` file into the Jinja context for the RST files.
+This allows us to say `{{ year }}` in the RST files, and have it be rendered properly at `2019`.

 ### Prerequisites for generating the docs locally

 You'll probably need `root` privileges to install the prerequisites.